OlivierLD/raspberry-coffee/NMEA.mux.WebUI/small.server.extended/README.md

 through all available channels (ssh, vnc, tcp, http, etc).
 No attached screen required, as ssh and VNC can do the job remotely.

+Evn OpenCPN seems to be running fine on this machine.

 > _Note_: HDMI ports are `Micro-HDMI`, power supply requires a `USB-C`, and not a `Micro-B` as the other models.
 > ![USBs](./docimg/usb_types.jpg) ![AllUSB](./docimg/all_usb.jpg)